soltiz/dojo-crawler/README.md

 Story 2:

-	Given a single page containing text, display the ten words most used in the page
+	Given a single page containing text, display the ten unique words most used in the page

 Story 3:
 	Beside each world, display the  the number of occurences of the word in the page